 Entering this masculine rhetorical space, Dickinson rewrites the poetic topos of what is necessary for contentment, and it is worth comparing her list (thoughts, One/Two Heart, some company, books, artwork, flowers, a bird for song, a landscape) to what the male poets find necessary.
 Also, she expresses her pursuit of contentment in a form of unstable rhythm and meter.
 The first stanza begins with a series of trimeter lines rhyming, loosely, aabccb, but that regularity flees by the second stanza and we get only echoes of it in the rest of the poem.

-It is also notable that this poem has the first occurrence of the word “sacrament” in the fascicle.
-This is a loaded word, introducing religion or spirituality, with a sense of covenant or betrothal, to the larger fascicle.
-Dickinson’s Webster’s Dictionary defines it:
+It is also notable that this poem has the first occurrence of the word “sacrament” in the Fascicle.
+This is a loaded word, introducing religion or spirituality, with a sense of covenant or betrothal, to the larger Fascicle.
+Dickinson’s Webster’s Dictionary offers this definition of sacrament: